reframejs/reframe/docs/usage-manual.md

 Run `$ reframe eject build-rendering` to eject `getPageHtmls()` to gain control over the static rendering.
 (That is the rendering of pages to HTML that happens at build-time.
-In other words, the HTML rendering of pages that have `htmlStatic: true` in their page configs.)
+In other words, the HTML rendering of pages that have `renderHtmlAtBuildTime: true` in their page configs.)
 Note that, most of the time, you should eject the renderer instead, see [Custom Renderer](#custom-renderer).
 Use this ejectable as last resort.